 Basketball skill training is in need of fresh thinking.
 The basketball skill training industry has been a major force within the basketball landscape for a while now.
-Most skill trainers have added positively to the basketball landscape.
-Players at all levels are more skilled.
-And team coaches, often restricted by rules and time, have benefited from the work of basketball skill training.
-These individual skill development coaches help players of all levels to get better through specific isolated skill development.
-The question is are we missing something that can help basketball skill training get even better?
+Many skill trainers have added positively to the basketball landscape given that team coaches are often restricted by rules and time.
+The question that remains however is are we missing something that can help basketball training get even better?

 The reality is basketball skill training has been based on particular beliefs that have rarely been questioned.
 Taking ideas from others is a big part of coaching.
 The benefit is that coaches adopted ideas from others.
 The biggest problem is that many of these ideas are never adapted nor challenged.
-This is especially true in the skills training space where training ideas have been adopted and delivered to players without accounting for many important factors in player development.
-In basketball skill training this traditionally means a dominant focus on isolated one-on-one dribbling and finishing moves.
+This is especially true in the skills training space where training ideas have been adopted and delivered to players without accounting for many important factors in skill acquisition.
+In basketball skill training this has led to a dominant focus on isolated one-on-one dribbling and finishing moves.
 Little to no adaptation has occurred where ideas have been developed, built on and improved with new evidence.
 This never-ending cycle repeats itself.
 This is challenging as it means innovation is stifled and players and trainers are always caught in the same way of doing things.

 How Basketball Skill Training is Seen